Plan and book your private, tailor-made tour with vetted local experts

 Meanwhile, low-lying Petén suffers from sticky, steamy conditions most of the year, as do the Pacific and Caribbean coasts, though you can usually rely on the welcome relief of a sea breeze.

-The rainy season runs roughly from May to October, with the worst of the rain falling in September and October.
-But with downpours mostly limited to late afternoon, it's unlikely to ruin your plans.
+The rainy season runs roughly from May to October, with the heaviest rain falling in September and October.
+Most downpours are limited to late afternoon, so they’re unlikely to ruin your plans.

-In Petén, however, the season can extend into December.
-As a result, visiting Petén’s more remote ruins is best attempted between February and May, as the mud can be thigh-deep during the height of the rains.
+In Petén, however, the season can stretch into December.
+For that reason, visiting the region’s more remote ruins is best attempted between February and May, as mud can be thigh-deep during the peak of the rains.
+If you’re planning a trip to Guatemala, keep these seasonal patterns in mind when mapping out your itinerary.

 When is peak season in Guatemala?